Deep Manifold Embedding for Hyperspectral Image Classification: Related Work

 \subsection{Manifold Learning}

-Manifold learning is the research topic to learn from a data a latent space representing the input space.
+Manifold learning is the research topic to {learn a latent space from a data which can represent the input space}.
 It can not only grasp the hidden structure of the data, but also generate low dimensional features by nonlinear mapping.
 A large amount of manifold learning methods have already been proposed, such as the Isometric Feature Mapping (ISOMAP) \cite{isomap, Takwalkar}, Laplacian Eigenmaps \cite{laplacian,Takwalkar}, Local linear Embedding (LLE) \cite{lle}, Semidefinite Embedding \cite{sde}, Manifold Discriminant Analysis \cite{manifold_distance,manifold_manifold_distance}, RSR-ML \cite{Harandi2014}.
 With the development of the deep learning, some works have incorporated the manifold in the deep models \cite{Aziere2019,nature,lu2015,Iscen2018}.
 Zhu \textit{et al.} \cite{nature} develops the automated transform by manifold approximation (AUTOMAP) which learns a near-optimal reconstruction mapping through manifold learning.
 Lu \textit{et al.} \cite{lu2015} and Aziere \textit{et al.} \cite{Aziere2019} mainly apply the manifold learning in deep ensemble and consider the manifold similarity relationships between different CNNs.
 Iscen \textit{et al.} \cite{Iscen2018} utilizes the manifolds to implement the metric learning without labels.